cwcowell/instakarma/test_plans/demo.md

 This command shows how much karma you have, the five people or things you've given the most karma to, and the five things you've taken away the most karma from.

-You can see a list of all non-people and how much karma they have, which is a fun way to judge what your coworkers are happy or upset about...
+You can see a list of all non-users and how much karma they have, which is a fun way to judge what your coworkers are happy or upset about...

     /instakarma leaderboard

+Note that this list excludes Slack users, but includes other people outside of Instabase.

 If you don't like the whole idea of granting karma, you can opt out of the system entirely...